Skip to content

 According to some studies, psilocybin may be an effective treatment for several mental health issues, particularly depression, when used in conjunction with psychotherapy.

-How much mushrooms to take for depression (psilocybin depression dose)?
-When it comes to psychedelics, microdosing is taking drugs in doses that are insufficient to have an adverse effect on daily life.
+When it comes to psychedelics, microdosing is taking drugs in doses that are insufficient to hurt daily life.
 Depending on the mushroom dose for depression, it could be taken three to five times each week.

 Psychedelics For Depression And Anxiety